Julian Taylor (singer): The Ridge (2020)

+Beyond the Reservoir (2022)

-His 2022 follow-up, Beyond the Reservoir, explored themes of resilience, grief, and coming of age, and was nominated for a Juno Award (Contemporary Indigenous Artist of the Year), a Country Music Association of Ontario Award (Roots Artist of the Year), and multiple Ontario Folk Music Awards.
-Both albums are regarded as deeply personal works that solidified Taylor’s voice in contemporary Canadian roots music.
+Taylor's 2022 follow-up, Beyond the Reservoir, explored themes of resilience, grief, and coming of age and was nominated for a Juno Award (Contemporary Indigenous Artist of the Year), a Country Music Association of Ontario Award (Roots Artist of the Year), and multiple Ontario Folk Music Awards.
+Both albums are regarded as deeply personal works that solidified Taylor's voice in contemporary Canadian roots music.

-Anthology and Current Projects
+Anthology Vol. I (2023)

 In October 2023, Taylor announced the release of Anthology Vol. 1, a retrospective collection spanning his work with Staggered Crossing, the Julian Taylor Band, and his solo material.
 The anthology also includes new tracks, symbolizing both a reflection on his career and a celebration of regaining ownership of his musical catalogue.

+Pathways (2024)

-In September 2024, Julian Taylor released Pathways, his third solo album following the acclaimed The Ridge (2020) and Beyond the Reservoir (2022).
-Co-produced with Colin Linden, Pathways explores themes of identity, resilience, and self-reflection through stripped-back arrangements and introspective lyrics.
-The title track, a duet with Allison Russell, and songs like “Weighing Down” highlight Taylor’s continued evolution as a songwriter.
+On September 27, 2024, Julian Taylor released Pathways, his third solo album following the acclaimed The Ridge (2020) and Beyond the Reservoir (2022).
+Co-produced with Grammy winner Colin Linden known as the musical director on the ABC TV show Nashville and his work with Greg Allman, The Band, T Bone Burnett, Bruce Cockburn, Bob Dylan, Rihannon Giddens, Emmylou Harris, Keb' Mo', Pistol Annies, John Prine, and Lucinda Williams, Pathways explores themes of identity, resilience, and self-reflection through stripped-back arrangements and introspective lyrics.
+The title track, a duet with multi Grammy award winner Allison Russell, and songs like "Weighing Down" highlight Taylor's continued evolution as a songwriter.
 The album has received positive reviews from outlets including Americana UK, No Depression, and KLOF Magazine.

-In addition to performing, he hosts the syndicated radio show Julian Taylor’s Jukebox, airing across Canada and the U.S, and remains active in educational and cultural outreach, particularly around Truth and Reconciliation Day in Canada.
+Anthology Vol. II (2026)

+In December 2025, Taylor announced the upcoming release of a double compilation album, Anthology Vol. II.
+Consisting of 20 popular songs from the Staggered Crossing and The Julian Taylor Band days.